 This article will walk you through the creation of an SLA Report, presenting multiple views to help you determine the best method for your organization to report on Service Level Agreements.

 - Downloading an Existing SLA Report

-- Editing an Existing SLA Report, or Creating a New SLA Report
+- Creating or Editing a New SLA Report

 - Viewing and Reading Reports